AgentAsk: Multi-Agent Systems Need to Ask: Introduction

 \section{Introduction}

-Large language model (LLM)–based agent systems have attracted increasing attention for their ability to combine multi-step reasoning with dynamic tool use (\citealp{wei2022chainofthought,schick2023toolformer}).
-By coordinating multiple LLM-driven agents, these systems aim to leverage collective intelligence to solve complex, real-world tasks that necessitate decomposition, external knowledge access, and iterative refinement\citep{Stanford}.
-This paradigm is referred to as a multi-agent system (MAS).
-Applications now span diverse domains such as software engineering (\citealp{metagpt,chatdev}) and AI for Science (\citealp{ghafarollahi2024sciagents,bran2023chemcrow}), and there is growing interest in developing general-purpose multi-agent frameworks for cross-domain problem solving (\citealp{autogen,agentbench,surveyyumiao}).
-These advances underscore both the promise of multi-agent collaboration and the difficulty of making MAS reliable in practice.
+Large language model (LLM)–based agent systems have garnered attention due to their ability to perform multi-step reasoning and dynamic tools.
+By coordinating multiple LLM-driven agents, these systems leverage collective intelligence to tackle complex tasks that require decomposition, external knowledge access, and iterative refinement \citep{Stanford}.
+This approach, known as multi-agent systems (MAS), has the potential to solve a wide range of real-world problems \citep{agentbench,surveyyumiao,autogen}.

 Despite the promise of collaborative decomposition, multi-agent systems often fail to reliably surpass strong single-agent baselines across diverse tasks.
-Previous research and benchmarks report unstable gains and brittle behavior under realistic orchestration \citep{agentbench,whymasfail}.
+Previous research and benchmarks report unstable performance gains and brittle behavior under realistic orchestration \citep{agentbench,whymasfail}.
 Execution logs reveal a recurring pattern in which small inconsistencies or missing details introduced at one step travel along the chain and accumulate into system-level failures.
-Building on this pattern, chainwise amplification is intensified by specification gaps and inter-agent misalignment, and in some settings, collaboration reduces accuracy \citep{whoandwhen,talk,wang2025comprehensive}.
+Figure~\ref{fig:Taxonomy} illustrates this process.
+Building on this, chainwise amplification is intensified by specification gaps and inter-agent misalignment, and in some settings, collaboration reduces accuracy \citep{whoandwhen,talk,wang2025comprehensive}.
 Prior studies quantify the effect, with success on difficult programming tasks falling to about 25\% \citep{whymasfail}.
 Similar vulnerabilities appear in single-agent traces, including misinterpretations, logical gaps, and limited reflection, which indicates that subtle errors arise early and persist through execution.
-This sets up the problem we study: limiting error growth at the handoff between agents so that small inconsistencies do not accumulate into system-level failures.
+These observations motivate the problem we study: \textit{how to limit error growth at inter-agent handoffs, such that small local inconsistencies do not accumulate into system-level failures.}

 A growing body of recent research attempts to improve the reliability of MAS.
 One direction emphasizes structured roles and workflow governance, enforcing explicit hierarchies and protocols to reduce miscommunication \citep{metagpt,chatdev,agentverse,yu2025netsafe}.
 Another line refines orchestration and prompting strategies, leveraging prompt engineering and search to better allocate tasks \citep{gptswarm,aflow,maas,masrouter}.
 Concurrently, self-checking and feedback mechanisms encourage agents to reflect on or repair their own outputs \citep{debate2,reflection,selfrefine}.
 These approaches, spanning architecture, algorithm, and introspection, provide useful gains but remain limited.
 Many proposed solutions are domain-specific, costly to scale, or increase complexity without offering general principles.
 Moreover, existing taxonomies of failure are largely descriptive and rarely yield prescriptive mechanisms for prevention or correction.
 Consequently, current systems remain fragile when confronted with complex or open-ended tasks.